 Step 13: Click on the Date & Time section of the Settings menu.

-The default setting is to automatically use the network provided time.
-That keeps your network time up to date, but you’ll still need to manually adjust the time zone.
+The default setting is to automatically use the network-provided time.
+That keeps your network time current, but you must manually adjust the time zone.

 Step 14: Click Set Time Zone